 - In Kamen Rider Kabuto, the Scorpioworm as Tsurugi tells Tendou to kill him.

-- In Supernatural season 4, Dean says that at least Sam will "die as a human" if the demon blood detox kills him.
+- In season 4, Dean says that at least Sam will "die as a human" if the demon blood detox kills him.

 - Also happened back in Season 1.
 Meg, possessing an innocent human woman at the time, was thrown out a several story high window but her powers kept the body alive.
 Episodes later, Dean and Sam exorcise Meg out of her body and she thanks them right before dying from the injuries.

-- In Twin Peaks it is eventually revealed that Laura is killed by Bob because she refuses to allow herself to be corrupted by him and do the Black Lodge spirit's will.
+- In Twin Peaks it is eventually revealed that Laura was killed by Bob because she refuses to allow herself to be corrupted by him and do the Black Lodge spirit's will.
 James mentions that on the night she died, she had some sort of breakdown in front of him, and when she came out of it she was "the same old Laura", who then proceeds to go off and allow herself to be killed.

 - In Warhammer 40,000 The Emperor of Mankind blasted the daemonically enhanced Horus with a mind spike of such power that it sent the Chaos forces occupying Horus' mind running home screaming.
 He could see the man that was once his most beloved son in his eyes.
 Sadly, the Emperor couldn't risk Horus getting possessed again, so he mind reamed him even harder.